browserengineering/book/book/http.md

 This chapter went from an empty file to a rudimentary web browser that
 can:

--   Parse a URL into a scheme, host, and path.
+-   Parse a URL into a scheme, host, port and path.
 -   Connect to that host using the `sockets` and `ssl` libraries
 -   Send an HTTP request to that host, including a `Host` header
 -   Split the HTTP response into a status line, headers, and a body